-For more than 100 years, Park has embraced an educational philosophy best described as “Active Learning for Life” which embraces four dimensions:
+For more than 100 years, Park has embraced a progressive educational philosophy which embraces four dimensions:

 Experiential Learning.
 Park students are routinely presented with hands-on lessons that foster "learning by doing," and are often asked rigorous questions that challenge them to make true meaning of, and to deeply understand what, they are learning.

 A Park School education takes place in and out of the classroom, and uses our 34-acre campus and its playing fields, playgrounds, pond, and ecology centers as learning tools.
 It is a place where all of our students engage in some form of year-round, outside play.